181st Intelligence Wing: Tactical Air Command

-Re-equipped with F-84Fs, in 1965, the 181st TFG deployed to Hickam AFB, Hawaii for Tropic Lighting I, an exercise designed to assist in the training of Army ground units prior to their deployment to South Vietnam.
+Re-equipped with F-84Fs, in 1965, the 181st TFG deployed to Hickam Air Force Base, Hawaii for Tropic Lighting I, an exercise designed to assist in the training of Army ground units prior to their deployment to South Vietnam.
 This deployment required two over-water air refuelings in either direction.
-In addition, the 113th deployed to Vincent AFB, Arizona for extensive gunnery, rocketry and special weapons delivery training.
+In addition, the 113th deployed to Vincent Air Force Base, Arizona for extensive gunnery, rocketry and special weapons delivery training.

 The F-84F remained with the 181st until December 1971, when they were retired to AMARC and replaced by North American F-100C/D Super Sabres following their withdrawal from the Vietnam War.
 The F-100 remained with the squadron until 1979 and participated in numerous deployments and exercises.
 In April 1976, the squadron deployed to RAF Lakenheath, England as part of Cornet Prize, and was awarded an Air Force Outstanding Unit Award for the period October 1975 to May 1976.
-The unit had the honor to fly the last active United States Military F-100 mission when it flew F-100D 56-2979 to MASDC (now AMARC), Davis-Monthan AFB, Arizona, in November 1979.
+The unit had the honor to fly the last active United States Military F-100 mission when it flew F-100D 56–2979 to MASDC (now AMARC), Davis-Monthan Air Force Base, Arizona, in November 1979.